Duty of care is the legal obligation to ensure a person can live their life safely and free from harm.

 Aged care workers typically have a range of duties, including providing personal care, assisting with meals, and managing medication.
 They may also be responsible for domestic tasks such as cleaning and laundry and providing transport to appointments and personal care assistant duties in aged care.

-Aged care workers may work in a variety of settings, including aged care homes, community centres and clients’ homes.
+They may work in a variety of settings, including aged care homes, community centres and clients’ homes.

 Working in aged care can be both rewarding and challenging.
 It is essential to be aware of the job’s physical and emotional demands and have a good support network in place.